clashroyaleisgood/Course_VRDL/HW2_Object_Detection/report/report.md

 I have very high mAP in train and valid due to this, but even lower mAP in testing data.
 Then I realized that this is probably an overfitting, though it confuse me a lot that, why the validation data is also getting lower...
-So I finally decided to **manually** early stop by training with 100 epochs and the same hyperparameters before.
+So I finally decided to **manually** early stop by training with 100 epochs and the same hyper-parameters before.
-I early stoped(collect the weights/best.pt rather than directly stop the training) at 33, 40, and 67.
+I early stopped(collect the weights/best.pt rather than directly stop the training) at 33, 40, and 67.
 Stopping at **33** gives me the highest score at that moment, and **40** also gives me a higher score.
 Things are getting better and better.
 But the result of **67** was worse than **40**, then I known that the loss of train/valid is getting lower again and the strange overfitting problem is happening again.